FanaticPythoner/kuzualchemy/README.md

 ## License

-This project is licensed under the GPL-3.0 license - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2.0 license - see the [LICENSE](LICENSE) file for details.

 ---